jmoore34/dicebot/README.md

 3. Install the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) and run `heroku login`.

 4. Go into the settings.
-Add a new config var setting BOT_TOKEN to your bot token (see "self-hosting" section above).
+Add a new config var setting BOT_TOKEN to [your bot token](https://discordpy.readthedocs.io/en/stable/discord.html).

 5. Deploy the app:
 ```bash